0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 Defence against a fake authority comes in the form of questioning **credentials** and the **integrity** of their requests/messages -- *who* are they, and what is their *agenda*.
 Dishonesty can be be disguised as impartial opinion, or hidden behind **rhetorical concessions** (where the bearer concedes on secondary points).

+### 7. Scarcity

+[Mindmap][ch7-mindmap]

+> Keep the prospects from taking the time to think the deal over by scaring them into believing they can't have it later, which makes them want it now.

+* **use competition**: a high demand on a limited supply significantly increases perceived value -- subjects must have social proof of competition;
+* **use reactance**: removing/limiting freedom of choice significantly increases desire -- limited number, deadline tactics, depleting supply etc.;
+* **use exclusivity**: exclusive information is perceived as significantly more valuable, and induces significant results;
+* **bait**: leverage scarcity to get initial interest, people will consume that which is close by -- see [loss leader][loss-leader];

+The **loss** of a deal, the **limited number** of stock, or a **limited time** to buy a product -- these are all different forms of the scarcity principle.

+> The idea is to dangle a carrot in front of the buyer's face and the take it away.
+The aim is to want to get someone to buy quickly, without thinking too much about it.

+The reasons this works is because -- it's a cognitive shortcut to determine value, and psychological [reactance][reactance] (reacting to losing freedom of choice).
+People like autonomy, and they certainly don't like to lose it -- this is what is exploited.

+**Reactance** can be seen with illicit substances, banned products, or censored material.
+People perceive such things as having a higher value than they would otherwise.
+Reactance is used to promote products and even ideas, such as political or social ideas/issues that are censored, causing a greater degree of legitimate support -- even for dangerous ideas.
+This has the potential to change a person's self image.
+Even the court of law is susceptible to reactance -- it has been shown that a deliberating can be influenced by inadmissible evidence.

+Scarce or **exclusive** information is also perceived as more valuable.
+For example, such a tactic can be used to *exclusively* inform a subject of a shortage, which has shown to have an extremely significant impact on responses.

+The **optimal condition** for scarcity is **social demand** -- when there is a demand, there is **competition**.
+Competition has a hard-wired natural response within all of us, and when leveraged, it can make something appear significantly more valuable.
+A not-as-optimal condition is having abundance, then moving to scarcity -- such as a full jar, then an empty jar.
+This is the scenario that plays out with social demand (e.g. depleting stock), but without the social proof of competition.
+Typically advertisers will convey social demand -- think videos of black Friday, or copy that uses phrases like "popular demand" etc.

+One tactic is [loss leader][loss-leader].
+This is a limited number item that gets people into the store, with the intention of selling more valuable items.
+Again, think of black Friday.

+Scarcity only increases the **perceived value**, at times, subjects do rate "rare items" no better than their abundant counterparts.

+Unless you want something that is rare and the offer is *genuinely* rare, then it's better to seek the functionality you desire elsewhere.
+Focus on what you really want -- functionality, or rarity?

 ## Intro

 The thousands of persuasive tactics (commonly compliance tactics) the author has encountered boil down to 6 simple categories: